The impact of the Large Magellanic Cloud on dark matter direct detection signals

 \acknowledgments

+We thank Gianfranco Bertone for discussions on the results of this work.
 AS, NR, and NB acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2020-07138, and the NSERC Discovery Launch Supplement, DGECR-2020-00231.
 AF is supported by a UKRI Future Leaders Fellowship (grant no MR/T042362/1).
 GB acknowledges support from NSF CAREER award AST-1941096.
 CSF acknowledges support from the European Research Council (ERC) Advanced Investigator grant DMIDAS (GA 786910).
 FAG acknowledges support from ANID FONDECYT Regular 1211370 and by the ANID BASAL project FB210003.
 FAG acknowledges funding from the Max Planck Society through a ``Partner Group'' grant.
 RG acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under the Severo Ochoa Program 2020-2023 (CEX2019-000920-S).
 This work used the DiRAC Memory Intensive system at Durham University, operated by ICC on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, and STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.